 Reaction & Thoughts:

-Miller gives a superb performance as a man who is becoming aware that he has outlived his usefulness.
+Jason Miller gives a superb performance as a man who is becoming aware that he has outlived his usefulness.
 Miller was an acclaimed playwright until The Exorcist turned him into a much-sought after actor.
 I’m glad to see that The Exorcist was no fluke; he is so good here that I’m now surprised that he didn’t have a bigger acting career.
 The excellent cast includes Linda Haynes (Rolling Thunder) as Miller’s girlfriend, John Hillerman (Higgins in TV’s Magnum P.I.) as a local mafioso, and Bo Hopkins (American Graffiti) as Hillerman’s smug henchman.

 Conclusions & Final Thoughts:

 I’m a bit embarrassed to say that I had never heard of this film until this week, when it showed up late at night on cable TV.
 The moment I saw Mulligan’s name, a director I tend to like, I got my snacks and sat comfortably in my recliner.
-What a great thing is to discover such a wonderful film by chance!
+What a great thing it is to discover such a wonderful film by chance!
 The Nickel Ride is a little gem; one of the most interesting neo-noirs I’ve seen in a long, long time and therefore highly recommended.
 Color, 99 minutes, Rated R.